psstoykov/Angular/README.md

 -   run npm install in terminal
 -   run ng serve in terminal
 -   app runnig on http://localhost:4200/

+## App functinality

+-   public part, where users can access Login, Register, Home and Gallery
+-   public part can access post details and read available comments
+-   users with an account can create their own posts
+-   users with an account can comment on any post.
+-   users with an accound can edit and delete their own posts

 ## Initialize Angular App